-All of these items can cause serious blockages in your pet’s stomach or gut which could mean they need an emergency operation.
+All of these items can cause serious blockages in your pet’s stomach or gut which could mean they need an emergency operation, while chewing plugged in fairy lights could lead to a nasty shock.
 It’s best to keep your pets out of harm’s way while you decorate and to make sure decorations are well out of their reach.
 Try not to leave them unattended around the tree or in any decorated rooms.

 Presents and gift wrap